 In order to be eligible to participate in CPD Summer Institute, you must hold an undergraduate degree from an accredited university and have a minimum of three to five years of experience in public diplomacy or a related field such as international relations, public affairs, government relations, public relations and/or communications.
 Fluency in spoken and written English is also a necessity for the program as all participants are expected to actively take part in class discussions based on assigned readings and their own experience.
 Due to the interactive nature of CPD Summer Institute, there are no make-up sessions.
 Once notified of your acceptance, a non-refundable fee of $500 (USD) will hold your space in the program and is due within one week of admission.

-For inquiries about program eligibility, please contact Stacy Ingber at firstname.lastname@example.org.
+For inquiries about program eligibility or specific questions, please contact CPD Assistant Director for Operations and Programming Renee Almassizadeh at firstname.lastname@example.org.

 WHO SHOULD APPLY

-The CPD Summer Institute in Public Diplomacy is geared toward mid-career professionals posted in government agencies, including foreign affairs, defense and homeland security; intelligence agencies; non-governmental organizations; international organizations; private-sector companies; and others whose work would benefit from learning more about this vital field.
+CPD Summer Institute in Public Diplomacy is geared toward mid-career professionals posted in government agencies including foreign affairs; defense and homeland security; intelligence agencies; non-governmental organizations; international organizations; private-sector companies; and others whose work would benefit from learning more about this vital field.
 In addition to innovative instruction, the program provides a setting for mid-career professionals to exercise their evaluation and decision-making skills in a group of their peers and to contribute their own ideas and perspectives.

-Past participants have included individuals from the United States Department of State, United Nations, the European Union, the World Bank, Korea Foundation, and the Ministry of Foreign Affairs of Australia, Denmark, the Netherlands, India, Israel, China, Japan, Korea, Mexico, Qatar, Tunisia, Ukraine, UK, United Arab Emirates, and South Africa.
-For a list of some of the alumni, please click here.
+Past participants have included individuals from the U.S. Department of State, United Nations, European Union, World Bank, Korea Foundation and the ministries of foreign affairs of Australia, Canada, Denmark, India, Israel, Japan, Korea, Mexico, the Netherlands, Norway, Qatar, Tunisia, Ukraine, UK, United Arab Emirates and South Africa.
+For a list of some of CPD Summer Institute's alumni, please click here.

 HOW TO APPLY

-The electronic application for the Summer Institute can be found on the USC Center on Public Diplomacy website (http://uscpublicdiplomacy.org/index.php/training/application).
-All applications must be submitted online via this system and a current resume should be sent under separate cover to email@example.com.
+The electronic application for CPD Summer Institute can be found on the USC Center on Public Diplomacy website here.
+All applicants must submit via this system and must submit a current resume to email@example.com.